solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/_index.md

 Use the cookieOptions field to customize cookie behavior:
 - notSecure - Set the cookie to not secure.
 This is not recommended, but might be useful for demo/testing purposes.
 - maxAge - The max age of the cookie in seconds.
+Leave unset for a default of 30 days (2592000 seconds).
+To disable cookie expiry, set explicitly to 0.
 - path - The path of the cookie.
+If unset, it defaults to "/".
+Set it explicitly to "" to avoid setting a path.
 - domain - The domain of the cookie.
+The default value is empty and matches only the originating request.
+This is fine for cases where the `VirtualService` matches the host value that is also the redirect target of the IdP.
+However, this value is critical if the OAuth provider is redirecting the request to another subdomain, for example.
+Consider a case where a `VirtualService` matches requests to `*.example.com` and the IdP redirects its auth requests to `subdomain.example.com`.
+With default settings for `domain`, if a request comes in on `other.example.com`, the operation fails.
+The user is directed to the IdP login as expected but auth fails because the token-bearing cookie is not sent back to the proxy, since the request originates from a different subdomain.
+However, if this `domain` property is set to `example.com`, then the operation succeeds because the cookie is sent to any subdomain of `example.com`.

 Example configuration: